guide huayna picchu 2023

 As we mentioned, this awesome mountain, like Machu Picchu, is located in a tropical rainforest with a humid and warm climate.
 Therefore, this condition encourages the growth of special types of plants like Orchids, with more than 200 species located along all slopes of the mountain.

 Other important representatives are the Bromeliads.
-These lithophytes are more related to pineapples, and you find them suspended in almost all trees and bushes.
+These lithophytes are more related to pineapples, and you find them suspended in almost all the trees and bushes of the mountain.
 Also, you’ll find more than 60 types of ferns covering the ground, some stone walls, and trees.

 2. Special fauna